exasol/power-apps-connector/doc/user_guide/user_guide.md

+Here you can:

-Here you can enable HTTPS (it uses HTTP by default) or if you wish to use a gateway.
+- Enable HTTPS (it uses HTTP by default).
+- Connect via on-premises data gateway.

 ![image-20211122114543409](user_guide.assets/image-20211122114543409.png)

 ### Making a connection using the connector

-Under the Dataverse tab, select connections.
+Under the "Dataverse" tab, select "Connections".

-Next, click on 'new connection'
+Next, click on "New connection".
-In the search bar on the top right, search for 'custom' You'll find the connector in the search results, select it.
+In the search bar on the top right, search for 'custom'.

+You'll find the connector in the search results, select it.

 ![image-20211122114400236](user_guide.assets/image-20211122114400236.png)